Seeed-Projects/jetson-examples/README.md

 We welcome contributions to improve jetson-examples!
 If you have an example you'd like to share, please submit a pull request.
 Thank you to all of our contributors! 🙏

-This open call is part of our [Contributor Project](https://github.com/orgs/Seeed-Studio/projects/6/views/1?pane=issue&itemId=30957479).
-If this is your first time joining us, click and read to learn how the project works.
+This open call is listed in our [Contributor Project](https://github.com/orgs/Seeed-Studio/projects/6/views/1?filterQuery=jetson&pane=issue&itemId=64891723).
+If this is your first time joining us, [click here](https://github.com/orgs/Seeed-Studio/projects/6/views/1?pane=issue&itemId=30957479) to learn how the project works.
+We follow the steps with:

 - Assignments: We offer a variety of assignments to enhance wiki content, each with a detailed description.
 - Submission: Contributors can submit their content via a Pull Request after completing the assignments.